 In a home, community organization, churches, synagogues or residential facility.

 Respite care can be very beneficial to the health and well-being of the person providing care as well as the person with dementia.
-To read through our Respite Care Guide, please Click Here.
+For more information, read through our Respite Care Guide.

-Click here for a list of affiliated respite programs.
+Click here for a list of respite programs in central Texas.

 There are more than 2.7 million caregivers in Texas.
 They are people just like you who need information, assistance, and support.
 This website will provide you with: